ProvableHQ/leo/docs/rfc/004-integer-type-casts.md

 10. `iN` to `uN`: re-interpret as unsigned
 Except for the 1st and 3rd cases, the value may change.

-This approach is common in other programming languages.
+This value-changing approach is common in other programming languages.
 However, it should be noted that other programming languages typically do not check for overflow in integer operations either (at least, not for production code).